pycroscopy/pyUSID/docs/scale_on_condo.rst

 The following is an example of a script that runs a signal filter through a USID dataset using pycroscopy, a package built on pyUSID, using a multiple node remote machine (in this case, CADES SHPC Condo).

 Prior to making our new MPI-aware PBS script, we will need to create a MPI version of our Python script.
+There are only two things that will need to be added to the h5py file instance:
+   1. **The driver:** will map the logical HDF5 address space to a storage mechanism and we need to specify the 'mpio' file driver.
+This will allow mpi4py to delegate memory allocation for the HDF5 file.
+   2. **Comm:** class for communication of generic Python objects

 The Python script that MPI will execute is the following: